torealdemir/vue-drf-blog-dj/README.md

 ## A Backend (DRF)
 The backend of this blog app is built with Django REST Framework (DRF) and includes the following components:

-+DRF Web Tokens: Used for authentication, with the third-party app Djoser.
+-DRF Web Tokens: Used for authentication, with the third-party app Djoser.
 User tokens are stored in local storage and deleted upon logout.
-+Corsheaders: Enables cross-origin resource sharing (CORS) between the frontend and backend.
+*Corsheaders: Enables cross-origin resource sharing (CORS) between the frontend and backend.
 +Axios: Used for making HTTP requests from the frontend to the backend API.
 +Pillow: Handles image processing and manipulation on the backend.
 +Frontend (Vue3.js)